 When Hurricane Irma came through Florida in the fall of 2017, we had to evacuate.
 This is the first time we had to leave town for a hurricane.
 We drove 28 hours to Knoxville, Tennessee, and stayed there for one week.
 Under normal conditions, this trip would take us less than 12 hours, but of course the roads were clogged.
 However, when we arrived in Knoxville we stayed at a wonderful LaQuinta which was across the street from a Starbucks.
-Notice in the photo of the bed we brought our own comforter, so Sailor wouldn’t get theirs dirty, and of course he had to bring some of his toys with him.

 The Treasure Coast of Florida includes the counties of Indian River, Martin, St. Lucie and Palm Beach.
 In other words, it runs from Vero Beach, south to Palm Beach with Stuart in the middle.
 Amazingly, while Irma went through most of Florida, the Treasure Coast was hardly touched.
 We returned to our marina to find there was no damage to our boat or the marina as a whole.
 When we knew we were evacuating, we of course removed the sails and everything that was on the deck of the boat.
 Since we were worried about losing power, we purchased an Engel refrigerator/freezer and planned to empty our freezer and bring the food with us.
 Unfortuately, the Engel did not arrive in time so we had to give away our frozen food.
 However, now we can use the Engel while cruising.
 It uses much less power than our current freezer and can also be used as a refrigerator.